gloria.Gloria.load_data#

 Reads a .csv-file that must contain at least two columns: a timestamp and a metric column named according to

-, respectively.
-The timestamp column is converted to a series ofpd.Timestamps
+self.timestamp_nameandself.metric_name, respectively.
+The timestamp column is converted to a series ofpd.Timestampsand the metric column is cast todtype_kind.- Parameters:

 toml_path (Optional[Union[str, Path]], optional) – Path to a TOML file whose